 At St Columba's, we recognise that learning can take place within and outside of classrooms and we therefore have many specialised spaces that support student curiosity, learning and collaboration.

 Inside our school you will find learning spaces that are flexible and that allow for independent learning, interactive group work, small group targeted sessions and whole class experiences.
 Across the school, we have made purposeful furniture and resourcing choices, always taking into account our children's needs and how we can best support their learning, academically, socially and emotionally.
 All classrooms have a SMART TV installed and access to technology including iPads and ChromeBooks.

 Outside of the classrooms, we have an abundance of choices in relation to spaces that promote learning and play.
 These include:

-- Our Nature Play Area - Currently the school is developing, in consultation with our students, a new nature play area.
+- Our Nature Play Area - we developed, in consultation with our students, a new nature play area.
 We are very excited for this addition as we believe it will complement and enrich our sustainability programs whilst also supporting children socially, emotionally and academically.
 The premise behind nature play is learning through nature encourages creativity, problem solving, symbolic play and assists with gross motor skills and hand eye coordination.
 The new nature play spaces will provide opportunities for children to explore new ideas and to develop their interests and understanding of the world.